IMF777/cdo-pkg/README.md

 AppLab has a function called ```startWebRequest()``` that makes an http request to the url given as paramater, and returns the content recieved.
 Unfortunately, it's not possible to access every site and only a few domains are authorized.

-Many domains listed as authorized in the documentation, are not actually accessible when calling the function, for example [dweet.io](https://dweet.io).
+Many domains listed as authorized in the documentation, are not actually accessible when calling the function, for example the earlier-accessible [dweet.io](https://dweet.io).
 The actual list of allowed domains is returned as the content parameter of ```startWebRequest()```, in the case of an unauthorized domain being requested.

-On this list, I found the domain [api.github.com](https://api.github.com), which serves github repository data, and this is what gave me the idea.
+Anyway, the domain [api.github.com](https://api.github.com) which serves github repository data, was listed in the documentation, and this is what gave me the idea.
 I created a repository to store .js files, and used ```startWebRequest()``` to make api calls to the file.
 The file contents are encoded in base64, however, and I had to make a function that decoded base64 into utf.

 ### Creating PKG

 After that, I started making the PKG library.
 My initial version was designed to support package versioning logic (SemVer), dependency logic (for faster loads), package store and more such features.
 I made good progress, but got stuck in the process of writing dependency logic.
-I kind of lost interest in PKG then, and the library stayed untouched for a while.
+I kind of abandoned PKG, and the library stayed untouched for a while.

-Months later, after seeing PKG appear in "my projects", I started recreating it with a new structure from scratch.
+Months later, seeing PKG appear in "my projects" rekindled my interest and I started recreating it with a new structure from scratch.
 This time, I was more realistic than the previous attempt.
 I decided version logic was largely unneccessary for AppLab libraries.
 And I also used [raw.githubusercontent.com](https://raw.githubusercontent.com), which served raw file content, instead of encoded base64 strings.
 The library became smaller and more organized.

 ## How to use

 ### Import PKG

-Import PKG to AppLab project from the following library ID: **ptsuaZ24gmxeSzHQSQFIFHdd36mNl4HHKa11YoOTXDY**
+Import PKG to AppLab project from the following library ID: **VLgKQPPaJ-UtEYLl0RmWlixNgK092ZDJ8Sc2e-K7dQA**

 ### Setting up PKG settings